sawantdatta/MicroServices/README.md

 **b) ApiClient:-**
-To use ApiClient some correction is required here 1.comment out WebClient code from Main Class of Employee Service and also EmployeeController file from Autowired and getEmployeeDepartmentById method.
+  To use ApiClient some correction is required here
+  1. comment out WebClient code from Main Class of Employee Service and also EmployeeController file from Autowired and getEmployeeDepartmentById method.
- 2.un comment out code from the getEmployeeDepartmentById method for the ApiClient 3.Now restart Employee Service and Open postman and apply Get method url as http://127.0.0.1:8081/api/v1/employees/getEmployeeDepartment/11 will see above result.
+  2. un comment out code from the getEmployeeDepartmentById method for the ApiClient
+  3. Now restart Employee Service and Open postman and apply Get method url as http://127.0.0.1:8081/api/v1/employees/getEmployeeDepartment/11 will see above result

 **c) RestTemplate:**

-To use RestTemplate some correction is required here 1.comment out WebClient code from Main Class of Employee Service and also EmployeeController file from Autowired ( ApiClient also ) and getEmployeeDepartmentById method.
+  To use RestTemplate some correction is required here
+  1. comment out WebClient code from Main Class of Employee Service and also EmployeeController file from Autowired ( ApiClient also ) and getEmployeeDepartmentById method.
- 2.un comment out code from the getEmployeeDepartmentById method for the RestTemplate and make DepartmentDto mapping changes accordingly
+  2. un comment out code from the getEmployeeDepartmentById method for the RestTemplate and make DepartmentDto mapping changes accordingly
- 3.Now restart Employee Service and Open postman and apply Get method url as http://127.0.0.1:8081/api/v1/employees/getEmployeeDepartment/11 will see above result
+  3. Now restart Employee Service and Open postman and apply Get method url as http://127.0.0.1:8081/api/v1/employees/getEmployeeDepartment/11 will see above result